-ShinyProxy 2.6.0 introduced the App Recovery feature.
-When enabled, ShinyProxy does not stop apps on shutdown of ShinyProxy.
-When ShinyProxy (re)-starts it looks for existing (running) apps in the container-backend and restores them into the memory of ShinyProxy.
+The App Recovery feature has been much improved in ShinyProxy 3.0.0 With App Recovery enabled, ShinyProxy does not stop apps on shutdown of ShinyProxy.
+As soon as ShinyProxy (re)-starts it looks for existing (running) apps in the container-backend and restores them into the memory of ShinyProxy.
 In order to make this more clear, assume you have a ShinyProxy server running with some apps configured.
 At some point user Jack is using one of these apps, but for some reason the ShinyProxy server must be restarted (e.g. because of server maintenance).
 Without the App Recovery feature, the container of Jack would be stopped and removed.
 However, when the App Recovery feature is enabled, ShinyProxy does not stop the container which is running the app of Jack.
 Now when ShinyProxy restarts, it asks the container-backend (e.g. Docker), for a list of all running containers.
 It then recognizes the container as a ShinyProxy app and “recovers” this app into the currently running ShinyProxy server.
 In other words, it is again aware of this app after the restart.
 Except for the temporary downtime when ShinyProxy was restarting, the user can keep using their app.

 This feature is designed for achieving two distinct goals:

-Note: please have a look at the ShinyProxy Operator if you are looking for a way to have seamless updates of the configuration of ShinyProxy.
-The Operator is still our preferred way of solving the configuration problems (as it does not cause any downtime at all), the App Recovery feature is just meant for improving less complex deployments.
+If you are using Kubernetes, please have a look at the ShinyProxy Operator.
+The operator provides for a way to have seamless updates of the configuration of ShinyProxy, in addition it provides High Availability out of the box.
+The Operator is still our preferred way of solving the configuration problem (as it does not cause any downtime at all), the App Recovery feature is meant for improving less complex deployments.

 App Recovery can be enabled using the following configuration properties: